-ELL has made several recent strides to meet customer demand and resource constraints.
+To summarize, ELL has made several recent strides to meet customer demand and resource constraints.

-- The LPSC has approved ELL's 475 MW solar portfolio, - ELL has solicited upwards of 2.1 GW of additional solar or wind, - ELL recently announced a Memorandum of Understanding with Diamond Offshore Wind regarding the evaluation and potential early development of wind power generation in the Gulf, - Entergy Corporation and Mitsubishi Power signed a joint development agreement to collaborate on developing hydrogen-capable gas turbine combined cycle facilities, developing green hydrogen production, storage and transportation facilities, creating nuclear-supplied electrolysis facilities with energy storage, and developing utility scale battery storage programs,

-• Entergy Corporation entered into a Memorandum of Agreement with Holtec for evaluation of potential installation of one or more smaller nuclear reactors at one of its existing nuclear locations.
+- The LPSC has approved ELL's 475 MW solar portfolio, - ELL has sought certification of an additional 224 MW solar portfolio, - ELL has solicited or is in the process of soliciting upwards of 4.5 GW of additional solar or wind, - ELL recently announced Memoranda of Understanding with Diamond Offshore Wind and RWE, AG regarding the evaluation and potential early development of wind power generation in the Gulf of Mexico, - Entergy Corporation and Mitsubishi Power signed a joint development agreement to collaborate on developing hydrogen-capable gas turbine combined cycle facilities, developing green hydrogen production, storage and transportation facilities, creating nuclear-supplied electrolysis facilities with energy storage, and developing utility scale battery storage programs, - Entergy Corporation entered into a Memorandum of Agreement with Holtec for evaluation of potential installation of one or more smaller nuclear reactors at one of its existing nuclear locations, and - ELL's proposal that was submitted to the United States Department of Energy (DOE) for the purpose of obtaining a financial assistance to support integrating a full-scale CCS facility at the Lake Charles Power Station was recently selected for negotiation of a financial assistance award.